squarescale/hssh/README.md

     zone: europe-west1-b
 ```

-Please note also that most of the variables defined there can be superseeded on the command line by uppercasing them and prefixing by HSSH_.
+Please note also that most of the variables defined there can be superseeded on the command-line by uppercasing them and prefixing by HSSH_.
 For instance:

 ```
-HSSH_DEBUG=1 AWS_PROFILE=dev HSSH_INTERACTIVE=1 hssh -o "StrictHostKeyChecking no" -o "UserKnownHostsFile /dev/null" core@nomad
+HSSH__DEBUG=1 AWS_PROFILE=dev HSSH_INTERACTIVE=1 hssh -o "StrictHostKeyChecking no" -o "UserKnownHostsFile /dev/null" core@nomad
 ```

-Please note also the quotes around some of the standard ssh command line options which are required for hssh to properly pass them down to the underlying ssh command.
+Please also note the quotes around some of the standard ssh command-line options which are required for hssh to properly pass them down to the underlying ssh command.

 ### Advanced usage